MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/connect-azure-data-lake-storage-for-dataflow.md

 ## Select the storage account to use for dataflow storage

-If a storage account has not yet been associated with the environment, a **Link to data lake** dialog box appears.
+If a storage account hasn't yet been associated with the environment, a **Link to data lake** dialog box appears.
 You'll need to sign in and find the data lake you created in the previous steps.
 In this example, no data lake is associated with the environment and so a prompt occurs to add one.

 1. Select storage account.